Platform-OS/platformos-documentation/pages/reference/search/distance-units.md

 ---
 title: Radius
-permalink: /guides/searching-by-location/reference/distance-units
+permalink: /reference/search/distance-units
 ---

-Distance units at your disposal when querying our server (often used in [radius](../radius), [point in shape](../point-in-shape)).
+Distance units at your disposal when querying our server.

 | Mile          | `mi` or `miles`                |
 | Yard          | `yd` or `yards`                |